-Jump forward twenty-one years and the landscape may have changed, but the organisation’s focus is still much the same.
-Now called Hepatitis Queensland to recognise an inclusive focus on all types of viral hepatitis, the organisation is still an active player in providing information, support and advocacy for people living with or at risk of viral hepatitis across Queensland.
+Jumping forward twenty-five years and while the treatment landscape may have changed, the organisation’s focus on viral hepatitis remains.
+Now called Hepatitis Queensland to recognise an inclusive focus on all types of viral hepatitis, we are still providing information, support and advocacy for people living with or at risk of viral hepatitis across Queensland.

 To continually improve its services, Hepatitis Queensland welcomes comments, complaints, or suggestions from clients, members, agencies, stakeholders, and the general public.
 Lodging a complaint will not negatively affect any services clients receive.
 Information about complaints received will be shared only with people involved in responding to the complaint.